Episode 7 - Death of the Prophet Joseph Smith

 Joseph and Hyrum end up pushing themselves up against the wall right below the window to protect themselves from anyone that might decide to shoot through the window while they sleep.

 The next morning Joseph wakes up and has a meeting with the Jailor.
 The jailor feeds him a nice breakfast.
-The jailor is actually sympathetic to Joseph and the Mormons.
-His housekeeper is a Mormon.
-His housekeeper is the little sister of one of the Mormon religion’s leaders and a convert that had immigrated to Illinois from England.
+The jailor is actually sympathetic to Joseph and the Latter-day Saints.
+His housekeeper is a Latter-day Saint.
+His housekeeper is the little sister of one of the Church leaders and a convert that had immigrated to Illinois from England.

-And, so he has a different perspective of who the Mormons he knows them.
+And, so he has a different perspective of who the Latter-day Saints are as he knows them.
 And what they’re about.
 Having lived with one for so long.

 Joseph and his friends are then moved from the debtors room downstairs to the sitting room upstairs.
 This was a nice room adjacent to the jail cell they were briefly in the night before.
 It had a small bed, and a desk, and fireplace.
 And it is right at the top of the stairs.